Properdin: Function

 It is known that it participates in some specific immune responses.
 It plays a part in tissue inflammation as well as the engulfing of pathogens by phagocytes.
 In addition it is known to help to neutralize some viruses.

 The properdin promotes the association of C3b with Factor B and provides a focal point for the assembly of C3bBb on a surface.
 It binds to preformed alternative pathway C3-convertases.
-Properdin also inhibits the Factor H – mediated cleavage of C3b by Factor I.
+Properdin also inhibits the Factor H – mediated cleavage of C3b by Factor I. Properdin, in addition to Factor H, can bind to glycosaminoglycan (GAG) epitopes by renal tubular heparin sulfates.
+Additionally, the binding of properdin to Salmonella typhosa lipopolysaccharide (LPS) and Neisseria meningitidis lipopolysaccharide result in activation of the complementary alternative pathway.
+Furthermore, it binds to various microbial surfaces, resulting in the assembly of the alternative pathway C3 convertase.

 Alternative pathway.
 Properdin is the "P" in the blue circles.
 (Some labels are in Polish.)

+Properdin promotes phagocytosis of apoptotic T cells in two ways.
+One way is through binding to apoptotic T cells, which initiates AP-mediated C3b deposition, promoting cell uptake through CR3-bearing phagocytes.
+Another way is through properdin binding on T cells and directly mediating phagocytes.
+Properdin contains abilities to eliminate apoptotic cells in order to reduce harmful inflammatory and autoimmune reactions.
+Additionally, properdin binds malignant T cell lines, therefore, properdin deficiency may be a risk in the development of specific T cell malignancies.

 The alternative pathway is not dependent on antibodies.
 This branch of the complement system is activated by IgA immune complexes and bacterial endotoxins, polysaccharides, and cell walls, and results in producing anaphylatoxins, opsonins, chemotactic factors, and the membrane attack complex, all of which help fight pathogens.

+Complement pathway

+The complement pathway may be initiated by three pathways, including the classical, lectin, and alternative pathways.